hms-dbmi/gehlenborglab-website/_teams/accessibility/index.md

   - nih_u01ca200059

 gallery:
-  placeholder.png: 'A placeholder for the Cover image for the Accessibility Team'
+  4ce.png: 'A placeholder for the Cover image for the Accessibility Team'

 blurb: This is the blurb for the Accessibility Team.
 ---

-The goals of the 4D Nucleome (4DN) Data Coordination and Integration Center (DCIC) are to collect, store, curate, display, and analyze data generated in the 4DN Network.
-We have assembled a team of investigators with a strong track record in analysis of chromatin interaction data, image processing and three-dimensional data visualization, integrative analysis of genomic and epigenomic data, data portal development, large-scale computing, and development of secure and flexible cloud technologies.
+Welcome to our website, where we delve into our unwavering commitment to advancing accessibility in biomedical research, with a special emphasis on individuals with visual impairments.
+While acknowledging various types of impairments, our focus remains keen on addressing the challenges that hinder the full participation of visually impaired individuals in the biomedical community.
+The limited involvement of these individuals, underscored by stark statistics, has significant implications for the field, illuminating the broader hurdles in making biomedical data comprehensively accessible.
+These barriers, ranging from inaccessible digital platforms to the unavailability of data in formats suitable for the visually impaired, obstruct their entry and active participation in biomedical research.
+Our current research endeavors aim to dismantle these obstacles by enhancing the digital accessibility of biomedical research journals and data portals.